Vyral/charletta-wilson/_posts/2020-06-03-why-leaders-need-a-coach.md

 {% include youtube.html %}

 Aloha\!
-I hope this message finds you and your loved o healthy and safe.
+I hope this message finds you and your loved ones healthy and safe.

-Lately, I’ve been coaching some common themes, and one of them is the&nbsp;**inner dialogue**.
+Lately, I’ve been coaching clients through some common themes, and one of them is&nbsp;**inner dialogue**.
 I truly believe that our inner dialogue can get us into a lot of trouble and cause us to miscommunicate.
 You need to think about the&nbsp;**assumptions**&nbsp;you have when beginning conversations.
 I won’t mention the familiar adage about assumptions, but you likely know what I mean.
 If you can identify that an assumption is creeping in your thought process, it's helpful to ask yourself what information might I be missing?&nbsp; Questions invoke spaciousness for more discovery.

 {% include pullquote.html %}